-Since 2005, Terror Free Tomorrow has conducted three nationwide public opinion surveys in Indonesia and Nigeria, two nationwide surveys in Pakistan and the West Bank and Gaza, and one each in Bangladesh, Turkey, Saudi Arabia, Uzbekistan, the United Arab Emirates, and elsewhere for a total of seventeen public opinion surveys.
+Since 2005, Terror Free Tomorrow has conducted three nationwide public opinion surveys in Indonesia and Nigeria, two nationwide surveys in Pakistan and the West Bank and Gaza, and one each in Bangladesh, Turkey, Saudi Arabia and the United Arab Emirates.

-Our surveys have been cited by Presidents George Bush, Bill Clinton and George H.W.
+Terror Free Tomorrow's surveys have been cited by Presidents George Bush, Bill Clinton and George H.W.
 Bush, and in the US Congress (on the Senate Floor, by key Senators and Congressmen, and in both House and Senate testimony), at the United Nations, and by the US Department of State and Department of Defense.

-Terror Free Tomorrow is a non-partisan, not-for-profit organization, whose mission includes understanding popular attitudes that can empower global terrorists.
+Terror Free Tomorrow is a non-partisan, not-for-profit organization, whose mission includes understanding the popular support base that empowers global terrorists.
 Senator John McCain (R-AZ) and former 9/11 Commission Chairs Thomas Kean and Lee Hamilton lead our distinguished Advisory Board.
 As a federal prosecutor, Terror Free Tomorrow's President, Ken Ballen, successfully prosecuted international terrorists and played a leading role in the most important Congressional investigations over the past two decades.

-We were the first to conduct a nationwide poll in Indonesia after the tsunami.
+Terror Free Tomorrow was the first to conduct a nationwide poll in Indonesia after the tsunami.
 President Bush, and former Presidents Clinton and Bush, all cited the poll as a key reason for sustained American tsunami relief.
-The US State Department also relied on our polling in testimony before the US Senate Committee on Foreign Relations.
+The US State Department also relied on Terror Free Tomorrow polling in testimony before the US Senate Committee on Foreign Relations.

-In addition, we conducted the first and only poll in Pakistan after the devastating October earthquake.
+In addition, Terror Free Tomorrow conducted the first and only poll in Pakistan after the devastating October earthquake.
 The poll was featured in The Wall Street Journal, CNN and media around the world.
 Moreover, the poll served as the principal finding by the US Senate for the United States "to take the lead" in relief efforts to Pakistani earthquake victims (Senate Resolution 356, co-sponsored by Senators Lugar and Biden, Chairman and Ranking Member of the Senate Foreign Relations Committee and unanimously adopted by the Senate).